xot/ElectraOne/DOCUMENTATION.md

 The remote scripts comes with a default E1 mixer preset that matches the MIDI map defined below.
 But the layout, value formatting, colours etc. can all be changed.
 You can even remove certain controls from the preset to simplify it.
 If you are really adventurous you can replace the default EQ controls based on Live's Channel EQ with a different default device on the audio, MIDI and master tracks by changing the ```MASTER_EQ_DEVICE_NAME```/```TRACK_EQ_DEVICE_NAME``` and ```MASTER_EQ_CC_MAP```/```TRACK_EQ_CC_MAP``` constants in ```config.py```.
 All that matters is that you do not change the control id, MIDI channel assignments (ie the E1 devices), the CC parameter numbers, the CC minimum and maximum values, and whether it is a 7bit or 14bit controller.

-In fact, an alternative mixer preset (```Mixer.alt.epoj``) is present in the repository that sacrifices one return tracks to allow each page to show the transport buttons.
+In fact, an alternative mixer preset (```Mixer.alt.epoj``) is present in the repository that sacrifices one return track to allow *every* page to show the transport and track change buttons.

 ### Value mapping